Rain Forest Water, Atmosphere, and Life Dynamics (WALD)

 - Integrating metabolomics, genomics, volatilomics into ecosystem fluxes approaches in a truly interdisciplinary manner

-- deconvolution of the role of deep water reserves, quantifying the role of hydraulic lift by deep rooted trees to ecosystem water budgets by groundwater labelling
+- Deconvoluting of the role of deep water reserves, quantifying the role of hydraulic lift by deep rooted trees to ecosystem water budgets by groundwater labelling

-The Rain Forest campaign will produce massive amounts of diverse, but integrated (Bonnie Hurwitz, NSF EarthCube proposal), data to paint an exceptional picture of the movement of carbon and water through an ecosystem before, during, and after drought, as a function of diverse biological and abiotic drivers.
+The Rain Forest campaign will produce massive amounts of diverse, but integrated, data to paint an exceptional picture of the movement of carbon and water through an ecosystem before, during, and after drought, as a function of diverse biological and abiotic drivers.
 The stable isotope label applied to ecosystem can be studied in the years to come, asking how long carbon will remain stabilized in the soil for example.
 Finally, we expect that the high rigor and ambitious scope of this campaign will highlight the unique ability to study the mechanisms underlying emergent ecosystem processes, and one outcome will be to embed this perspective in the minds of scientists and the public.

 Organization and Management

-The campaign is co-led by Christiane Werner (Full Professor, University of Freiburg) and Laura Meredith (B2 Rain Forest Science Director and Assistant Professor, SNRE, UA), with leadership and organization also by Nemiah Ladd (ERC-Postdoc, University of Freiburg).
+The campaign is co-led by Christiane Werner (Full Professor, University of Freiburg) and Laura Meredith (B2 Rain Forest Science Director and Assistant Professor, SNRE, UA), with leadership and organization also by Nemiah Ladd (Research Associate and Lecturer, University of Freiburg).
 The B2 Rain Forest team is led by Laura Meredith and includes John Adams (Deputy Director), Joost van Haren (Asst.
 Research Professor), and Jason Deleeuw (Research Specialist), with participation from additional B2 staff based on topic.

 Committed Participation and Contributions